Young Storytellers: Script to Stage

-Warner Bros.
-Discovery Story Lab

-Story Lab, a Warner Bros.
-Discovery program developed in partnership with LAUSD’s Arts Education Branch and Division of Instruction, delivers original curriculum to sixth-grade middle school students that focuses on core storytelling skills while reinforcing confidence, empathy, and personal voice through self-reflection and creativity.
-Warner Bros.
-Discovery and DC Entertainment lent the use of its DC Super Heroes as a tool to get students to think about heroes in their lives and their own “superpowers.”

-The Achievery

-This free digital learning platform through AT&T is designed to make distance learning more engaging, entertaining, and inspiring for K-12 students.
-Our fun multimedia lessons and activities teach storytelling, social emotional learning skills, and English Language Arts.

-Young Storytellers' Values

-Belonging

-"We celebrate originality and individuality.
-Our community is made better when we can speak fully from our unique perspectives and identities.”

-Connection

-“People are at the center of everything we do.
-Genuine connection requires empathy, sensitivity, and honesty.”

-Exploration

-“Being vulnerable and inventive requires a supportive environment.
-We foster spaces where we can explore ourselves, the communities in which we live, and how we can impact the world.”

-Play

-“Play with a purpose allows us to investigate the world with wonder.
-This is how we open the road to creativity.”

-Equity

-“Unique identities, backgrounds, and perspectives make the world a better place.
-We fight against the racism, prejudice, and bias that exist in our systems and cultures so that all people are treated with respect and dignity.”

 Volunteers

 Programs are run by volunteer Head Mentors and volunteer Mentors.
 Mentors in the Script to Stage Program work one-on-one with a student for the duration of the nine-week program to create a screenplay and the resulting screenplay is then performed by a volunteer performer.
 There are currently over 1,200 volunteers in Los Angeles serving more than 2,000 students in 60 schools.

 Funding

 The organization received grants from the Hollywood Foreign Press Association multiple times.
 In 2013 the organization was represented by Olivia Wilde and received a portion of the $1.6 million in grants given by the HFPA that year.
 2016 in the amount of $10,000.

 In 2015, the organization received a grant from the $4.5 million given to the Los Angeles arts scene from Michael Bloomberg Philanthropies.
 Jane Fonda's, Georgia Campaign for Adolescent Power & Potential, has also provided funding.

-Notable Partnerships
+Notable partnerships

 In 2016, 20th Century Fox invited Young Storytellers students to participate in the Fox Writers Intensive.

 March 2017, Young Storytellers partnered with Disney to give a group of students early access to see the live action version of Beauty and the Beast These students then created their own stories based on the film.
 Then, in collaboration with Tongal, an independent creative network, the students’ stories were turned into live action and animated short films.